Self-Discipline

 Well, I think you know that the only way to experience any sort of LIFE is by a BIRTH.
 Everything that is alive got its life by some sort of birth.
 You can’t just grant life to a piece of lumber and make it a living tree.
 Trees must be born from a seed.
 You can’t just bestow life upon the chicken in your refrigerator.
 Chickens must be born from an egg.
 Life comes only through birth, and the same is true of eternal life.
 God doesn’t just bestow His spiritual and eternal life upon the fallen, dead flesh of man (which is why Adam was separated from the tree of life in the beginning).
 No, man must be born again.
 The life of God must enter the soul of man as a grain of mustard seed, or a pinch of heavenly leaven, and there it must find an environment (good soil) that allows it to bring forth a birth and growth of itself.
 This is why James exhorts us to “receive with meekness the implanted word, which is able to save your souls;” and why Jesus says, “But the seeds that fell on the good ground are those who, having heard the word with a noble and good heart, keep it and bear fruit with patience.”

 Jesus has told us, “That which is born of flesh is flesh; and that which is born of the Spirit is spirit.”
 And, “It is the Spirit who gives life; the flesh profits nothing.”
 Christians are usually very familiar with these words, but they are often unaware or unmindful of the fact that these are two very different natures, with very different and contrary wills.
 Salvation is not a wave of God’s magic wand that somehow makes flesh to be spiritual.
-No, salvation is a work of God in the soul of man that saves us from the nature and dominion of flesh through death, and gives new life in the Spirit through a birth.
+No, salvation is a work of God in the soul of man that saves us from the nature and dominion of flesh through a death, and gives new life in the Spirit through a birth.
 Salvation involves an experience of both death and life.
 And these two realities (which are two sides of the same coin) are what is shown to us in innumerable Old Testament pictures of animals being sacrificed, blood being poured out, judgment coming upon the uncircumcised, etc., as well as all of the pictures of increase, harvest, glory, peace, and victory that result from judgment.

 Now both Jesus and His apostles are very clear in saying that if we continue living in the flesh (that is, in the fallen first birth or natural man), then we will necessarily continue in our sins, and therefore will not see or experience His life.
 For example, Jesus says, “Most assuredly, I say to you, unless one is born again, he cannot see the kingdom of God.”
 Or “I am going away, and you will seek Me, and will die in your sin.
 Where I go you cannot come.” or “Most assuredly, I say to you, unless you eat the flesh of the Son of Man and drink His blood, you have no life in you.”
 Paul says, “For if you live according to the flesh you will die; but if by the Spirit you put to death the deeds of the body, you will live.”
 It is therefore of the utmost importance that, though we must live for a time in these bodies, we DO NOT continue living in the flesh, according to the flesh, and for the flesh, but rather are made truly free from the flesh (“putting to death the deeds of the body,” “putting to death your members which are on the earth,” etc.) and experience true life in His Spirit.
 Peter says, “For this reason the gospel was preached also to those who are [spiritually] dead, that they might be judged according to men in the flesh, but live according to God in the spirit.”
 (1 Pet.
 4:6) The entire New Testament, in so many ways, tells us and shows us that practical Christianity is primarily concerned with the reality of “no longer walking according to the flesh, but according to the Spirit.”